Events

 Free

-Monday will be our first TEA of the semester, featuring cookies, apple cider, and hot tea.
+Met TEA is back this semester, featuring cookies, apple cider, and hot tea.
 Please join us in our usual spot next to the grad lounge for Thoughts, Encouragement, and Announcements at 2:30.
-If you are unable to join at this time and would like to suggest another time, please let Shelby Hill […]
+If you are unable to join at this time and would like to suggest another time, please let Shelby Hill know.
+We look […]

 At 2:30 pm